DavidJAkers/blurr-recreation/README.md

 -No longer loads new game data on modal change, showing user fetch loading of image once they exit stats view

 ## Potential future changes
--Fix bug that fetches data twice if both genre and year in the fetch url change at once

--Find fix to 'New Game' sometimes not fetching new data

 -Rework with different API that has search functionality with more relevant results (Spotify API fulfills some of this, but has its own issues)

 ## Project Setup